Intensive and extensive properties: Examples

 See List of materials properties for a more exhaustive list specifically pertaining to materials.

 Extensive properties

 An extensive property is a physical quantity whose value is proportional to the size of the system it describes, or to the quantity of matter in the system.
 For example, the mass of a sample is an extensive quantity; it depends on the amount of substance.
 The related intensive quantity is the density which is independent of the amount.
 The density of water is approximately 1g/mL whether you consider a drop of water or a swimming pool, but the mass is different in the two cases.

-Dividing one extensive property by another extensive property generally gives an intensive value—for example: mass (extensive) divided by volume (extensive) gives density (intensive).
+Dividing one extensive property by another extensive property gives an intensive property—for example: mass (extensive) divided by volume (extensive) gives density (intensive).